 You can access mindfulness through a therapist in a face to face setting; you could find a therapist privately or ask your doctor about being referred.
 You can do your own research on mindfulness and practice it at home; you can find mindfulness sessions online through YouTube or buy CDs or books that guide you through mindfulness.
-You can also access mindfulness through a pain relief app like ours which combines mindfulness techniques with other types of therapy such as cognitive behavioural therapy and graded exposure therapy to help you tackle your pain.
+You can also access mindfulness through a pain relief app (update Aug 2023: Pathways is now a web app!
+Start our program here) like ours which combines mindfulness techniques with other types of therapy such as cognitive behavioural therapy and graded exposure therapy to help you tackle your pain.
 Here’s a sample session for you to enjoy:

 Depending on where and how you access mindfulness therapy, it may be done individually or within a group.
 Mindfulness therapies tend to run for between 8 to 12 weeks depending on the therapist and individual; consistent sessions are needed to really pick up the skills needed and continuing to practice mindfulness regularly in your daily life brings the best results as mentioned in this study.